dwwatson1/coronavirus_pandemic_playbook/README.md

 1. What is the population per state at the begining and end of the pandemic
 2. How has race played a role in the spread of the COVID-19 pandemic?
 3. Could the level of poverty and inequality affect the spread of COVID-19?
+4. Did having medical insurance play a role in the cure and deaths